Cwantic/Documentation/Design/Elements/Node.md

 ## 1. First node

-The first node panel is called when a first **element** wants a starting point.
+The first node panel is called when a first **element** needs a starting point.
 Example for a pipe :

 ![Image](../../Images/Pipe1.jpg)